inait-external/inait-forecast-docs/inait-predict-examples/README.md

 ### Prerequisites
 - [UV](https://docs.astral.sh/uv/) - Modern Python package manager
 - Python 3.8+ (automatically handled by UV)
+- Your URL and API key for inait Forecasting

 ### Getting Started
 1. **Clone and navigate to the directory:**